lupyuen/visual-embedded-rust/README.md

 1. Click `Visual Editor` at the top right of the editor

-1. When prompted to populate the visual program, click `OK`
+1. When prompted to populate the visual program into the Rust source file, click `OK`

+1. Click the Rust source file to see the generated Rust code.
+Save the file to save the visual program.

 ![Visual Embedded Rust editor with generated Rust code](images/editor.png)